 The university provides housing in five traditional residence halls.
 King Hall, built in 1971, and remodeled in 1999, houses freshmen.
 MacLean Hall, built in 1927, and renovated in 2001, houses upper-level students, and Smith Hall, built in 1964, and fully renovated in 2000, houses female freshman and upper-level students.
 In addition, Cary-Wortz, Bagwell-Jones, and Mabee Hall offer an intimate living style for upper-level students in a community environment housing 20 students in each.
-The North Street Apartments offer five, two-bedroom apartments for upper-level students.
+The North Street Apartments offer five, two-bedroom apartments for upper-level students and five, two-bedroom apartments for staff and married students.